When is Line of Duty series 6 on TV? What’s it about? Who’s in it?

 There’s nonetheless one on the market, although.
 As earlier than, AC-12 are on the hunt for one corrupt senior member of the service.

 The dangerous information?
-It could possibly be anybody – their identify doesn’t have to begin with ‘H’.
+It could possibly be anybody – their title doesn’t have to begin with ‘H’.
 The excellent news?
-The ultimate ‘H’ possibly isn’t as highly effective as was feared – they had been simply one in every of 4, not a single felony mastermind.
+The ultimate ‘H’ perhaps isn’t as highly effective as was feared – they had been simply certainly one of 4, not a single legal mastermind.

 - Who could possibly be the ultimate ‘H’ in Line of Responsibility?